pglez82/asw2122_0/docs/README.md

 apt-get install ruby openjdk-8-jre
 ```

 On Windows you can use [these instructions](https://www.ruby-lang.org/en/documentation/installation).
+Probably you will have Java already installed in your system, if not, you can download it [here](https://www.oracle.com/es/java/technologies/javase/javase8-archive-downloads.html)

 Once Ruby is working you can install some gems with `asciidoctor` and `asciidoctor-diagram`.